-The federal government can issue Emergency Use Authorizations, which temporarily allow the use of unapproved products—such as vaccines or therapeutics—or unapproved uses of products during emergencies, such as COVID-19.
+The federal government can issue emergency use authorizations, which temporarily allow the use of unapproved products—such as vaccines or therapeutics—or unapproved uses of approved products during emergencies, such as COVID-19.
 So far, it has issued 4 of these “EUAs.”
 For example, remdesivir—a drug previously developed to treat Ebola—has been authorized to treat COVID-19 in certain patients.

-But while these authorizations can provide the federal government with flexibility and help make treatments available more quickly during an emergency, there’s no guarantee they will work as an EUA allows for less certainty of effectiveness than is required to approve therapeutics or license vaccines.
+These authorizations can provide the federal government with flexibility and help make treatments available more quickly during an emergency, but an EUA allows for less certainty of effectiveness than is required to approve therapeutics or license vaccines.
 FDA has revoked emergency authorizations for some drugs, namely chloroquine and hydroxychloroquine, because they later found they were not effective at treating COVID-19.

 Additionally, making a therapeutic or vaccine widely available through emergency use authorization could negatively affect participation in further clinical trials.
 Such trials, or studies of the drug’s effectiveness and safety in humans, are necessary to support any eventual approval.
 In addition, if a drug originally used to treat a different disease is used to treat COVID-19, it can result in a shortage of that drug, potentially impacting patients who need it for the original use.

 As the federal government moves forward in its efforts to support the development of vaccines and therapeutics for COVID-19, it’s important for the FDA to be transparent about the safety and effectiveness data it uses when deciding whether to authorize a vaccine or therapeutic.